mcdemarco/the-new-kitchen-cookbook/fish/salmonSteaks.md

 If you don't have wasabi powder, powdered or fresh mustard will do.

-You can substitute maple syrup for the honey.
+You can substitute maple syrup for the honey, making this a lot like my [Maple Broiled Salmon](../fish/broiledSalmon.md).